 - A chip, magstripe and contactless reader, which costs $49.

-PayPal dominates the online payment realm, so it should come as no surprise the company launched its own mobile credit-card reader service, too.
+PayPal dominates the online payment realm, so it should come as no surprise the company also launched its own mobile credit-card reader service.

 If your business already relies on PayPal to process online payments, the card reader is easy to integrate.
 As with QuickBooks, PayPal offers a variety of easy-to-use tools for small business owners.

 While not as widely known as Square or some of the other competitors, Verifone is indeed a contender.
 One big thing that sets Verifone apart is its sheer range of products.
-It does more than equip small business owners with smartphone-enabled POS systems: Verifone offers advanced payment processing and personal identification number (PIN) systems.
+It does more than equip small business owners with smartphone-enabled point of sale systems: Verifone offers advanced payment processing and personal identification number (PIN) systems.

 Some Verifone options include: